 John: "I do".

-Celebrant: "Lucy, do you promise to build a life with John, and share all your joys and sorrows with him?
+Celebrant: "Lucy, will you build a life with John, and share all your joys and sorrows

 Celebrant: "If you together have children, do you accept the commitment this requires to work together to nurture and guide them to maturity?"

 Repeat after me, line by line - together or separately